Open Access

 Open Access journals

-Publishing your research in an Open Access journal ensures that it is freely accessible to everyone from the moment of publication.
+Publishing your research in an Open Access journal ensures that it is freely available to everyone from the moment of publication.

 Copyright

-As a researcher, maintaining control over the copyright of your publications is essential, particularly when they are made freely available online.
+As a researcher, maintaining control over the copyright of your publications is essential, especially when they are made freely available online.

 Before publishing a new article

-When a manuscript is accepted for publication in a journal, or during electronic submission, researchers typically receive a publication agreement to sign.
-It's crucial to read this agreement thoroughly to understand the terms.
-Additionally, ensure you save the submitted version of your manuscript, as many publishers do not permit parallel publishing using the publisher’s PDF file or the author’s version.
+When a manuscript is accepted for publication in a journal, or during electronic submission, researchers usually receive a publication agreement to sign.
+It is important to read this agreement carefully to understand the terms.

 - SPARC Author Addendum

-Discover more about SPARC, the Scholarly Publishing and Academic Resources Coalition.
-They offer an author addendum that you can utilise to retain key rights to your work.
+Learn more about SPARC – the Scholarly Publishing and Academic Resources Coalition.
+They provide an author addendum that you can use to retain key rights to your work.

 Previously published material

-If you, as a researcher, have previously published material, your agreement with the publisher may include terms where your rights are limited or waived.
-However, many journals still permit making articles freely available under certain conditions.
-For instance, you can explore parallel publishing policies using the Open Policy Finder.
+If you, as a researcher, have previously published material, your agreement with the publisher may include terms that limit or waive your rights.
+However, many journals still allow articles to be made freely available under certain conditions.
+For example, you can explore parallel publishing policies using the Open policy finder.

 - Open policy finder

-Find information about funders' Open Access requirements.
-Open Policy Finder was previously referred to as Sherpa Services.
+Information about funders’ Open Access requirements.
+Previously referred to as Sherpa Services.

 Request permission to parallel publish

 For books and some articles, researchers often need to contact the publisher to request permission for parallel publishing.
-Usually, a simple letter suffices.
-Include the following details:
+Usually, a simple letter is enough.
+Be sure to include:

 Creative Commons licenses